akhilvreddy/PartSelect-Assistant/README.md

 - Python backend with FastAPI to handle requests
 - API Documentation and testing (swagger) provided out of the box (`localhost:8000/docs`)
 - Integration with Deepseek language model for generation.
-- Vector database (e.g., FAISS / Chroma / Pinecone) for retrieval.
+- Vector database (Chroma on local) for retrieval.
 - Modular architecture for easy extension (new flows, more product types).

 ### Error & Edge-Case Handling